mdn/content/files/en-us/mozilla/firefox/releases/47/index.md

 ### FUEL

 The FUEL JavaScript library, introduced back in Firefox 3, **has been removed**.
-This library was designed to aid in add-on development and with the introduction of the Add-on SDK§ and, now, by [WebExtensions](/en-US/docs/Mozilla/Add-ons/WebExtensions) support, is no longer useful. ([Firefox bug 1090880](https://bugzil.la/1090880))
+This library was designed to aid in add-on development and with the introduction of the Add-on SDK and, now, by [WebExtensions](/en-US/docs/Mozilla/Add-ons/WebExtensions) support, is no longer useful. ([Firefox bug 1090880](https://bugzil.la/1090880))

 ### XUL